Kilostrom/Twitter-Stock-ML/README.md

 # Twitter-Stock-ML

 This is a data analysis on Twitter Stock using Machine Learning Techniques in python.
+This use three different csv data file.
+Twitter Stock Market Dataset.csv is the main data file that was use in the data analysis.
+The other two were use to see if the model works.

 # What I learned